This post may contain affiliate links. Please read our disclosure policy.

 - 1 cup buttermilk

 - 3 oz white chocolate instant pudding mix

-While cake is cooling make frosting by creaming together butter and cream cheese.
-Add powdered sugar, vanilla, jello mix, lemon juice, lemon zest and milk.
+- While the cake is cooling, make the frosting by creaming together butter and cream cheese.
+Add powdered sugar, vanilla, jello mix, lemon juice, lemon zest, and milk.
 Beat until smooth.

 Nutrition information is automatically calculated, so should only be used as an approximation.